 I’ve found this cadence to be ideal both as a remote employee and as a remote manager.
 It is frequent enough to keep everyone on the same page, but infrequent enough so it doesn’t disrupt your personal life too much.

-Consider having regular standups
+6.)
+Hold regular standups

 Daily standups are a great way to stay in sync and remove roadblocks on a daily basis.
 As a remote team, you can’t all meet in one room, but you can do this asynchronously.

 The first few days you’ll need to encourage people to respond, but we strongly encourage you to implement this process with your team.
 Not only does it help improve the flow of information, but it also is a way for each person to create mini-commitments around what they hope to accomplish, which improves trust when they deliver on them.